-Tender spring grass is very tasty for cows and also contains many nutrients.
-The result is more milk and more milk protein.
+Fresh spring grass is very tasty for cows and contains many nutrients.
+It is ideal for more milk and more milk protein.

-The cow's rumen does have to get used to this spring grass.
+The cow's rumen, and in particular the rumen bacteria, must get used to this spring grass.

-Fresh grass is not silage grass!
-Try to keep the feed ration balanced and adapted to the new situation in terms of energy, supplementation with protein and concentrate.
+Fresh grass is not silage!
+Try to keep the ration in balance and adapt it to the new situation in terms of energy, protein supplements and concentrates.

-Discuss this in advance with your feed advisor and start grazing slowly.
+Discuss this in advance with your feed adviser and start slowly with grazing.

-Fresh spring grass often contains a lot of sugar, which can lead to higher rumen fermentation with the risk of rumen acidosis.
+Fresh spring grass often contains a lot of sugar, which can lead to higher rumen fermentation and a risk of rumen acidification.

-Fresh spring grass is also less rich in structure than silage grass, which reduces the milk fat production in the cow.
+Fresh spring grass is also less structure-rich than silage grass, which reduces the cow's milk fat production.

 The decrease is also caused by the fact that spring grass contains a lot of unsaturated fats.

-These unsaturated fats block the production of milk fat in the cow.
+These unsaturated fats block the cow's production of milk fat.

-Therefore, start grazing on plots with structured grass, do not start on plots with “generous” fertilization.
+Therefore, start grazing on parcels with structure-rich grass, not on parcels with " rich " fertilization.

 If this is insufficient, add extra structure to the feed ration.

-Chopped straw, hay or rapeseed straw are fine for this.
+Chopped straw, hay or rapeseed straw are good for this purpose.